 The only other spot in the house that has a touch of fall is next to my kitchen sink!
-I am loving the limited edition Mrs. Meyer’s soaps, candles, and multi-surface cleaner.
+I am loving the limited-edition Mrs. Meyer’s soaps, candles, and multi-surface cleaner.
 They smell delicious!!
 Nothing says fall like Apple Cider!

 The bottles are so pretty I like to keep them on this beautiful tray my friend made me for my birthday!
-A pretty wooden sign with a touch of copper and a beautiful kitchen towel with a copper pumpkin give the tray the finishing touch!
+A pretty wooden sign with a touch of copper and a beautiful kitchen towel with a copper pumpkin gives the tray the finishing touch!

 There you have it!
 My Fall Home Tour!
 I really hope you enjoyed it as much I enjoyed putting it together.